thornoar/pshash/README.md

 - You can simply compile the Haskell file `app/Main.hs` with `ghc`, given that it finds the necessary libraries.
 - You can directly download the relevant pre-compiled executables from the `pshash-bin` repo: https://github.com/thornoar/pshash-bin

-## Version details

-The latest version is 0.1.6.0, available on NixOS, Debian, Arch, and Windows.
-The Fedora and Android binaries are out-of-date.

 ## Contact

 You can contact me via email: `r.a.maksimovich@gmail.com`, or on Telegram/Instagram: `@thornoar`.